 Hello colour lover!

-This month we’re going to be looking at some fun facts about the colour purple.
-We go on a colourful journey of accidential discoveries, royal degrees and and car colours.
+So I thought I would share with you some fun facts and curiosities about the colour purple where we go on a colourful journey of accidental discoveries, royal degrees and and car colours.
 Here are my top 5 favourite facts about this wonderful hue!

 1. Purple dye – a colourful accident!